Thursday, January 16, 2025

 Highly-Skilled Professional

-- The possibility of engaging in multiple activities covering the different visa categories, or to work full-time for your spouse, subject to certain conditions
+• The flexibility to engage in multiple activities across different visa categories or work full-time for your spouse, subject to specific conditions.

-- The possibility of bringing your parents to Japan or hiring a domestic helper, subject to certain conditions
+• The ability to bring your parents to Japan or hire a domestic helper, subject to certain conditions.

 Other Types